rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 Portions of this codebase include source by Snjo and Swamp-IG, used under CC BY-NC SA 4.0 license

 Modular Fuel Tanks MM configs by Kolago.

+SpinHub code is based on MuToggle from Infernal Robotics by r4m0n/Sirkut and is licensed for non-commercial use via the GNU General Public License (GNU GPL), version 3, revision date 29 June 2007.

+Spindle and Spin Ring concept based upon parts by ZodiusInfuser/Sirkut.

 ---LICENSE---